bifurcation/redistributable-jwks/draft-barnes-oauth-pika.md

 JWT Signature:
 // Signature over JWT Header and Claims, as defined in RFC 7519
 ~~~
-{: #fig-example-jwks title="An example Proof of Issuer Key Authority" }
+{: #fig-example-pika title="An example Proof of Issuer Key Authority" }

 A Verifier that receives such a PIKA validates it by taking the
 following steps: